Pajn/tscomp/templates/lib/README.md

 This project was bootstrapped with [tscomp](https://github.com/pajn/tscomp).
-Tscomp is based upon [Create React App](https://github.com/facebookincubator/create-react-app/) and their [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) is helpful for tscomp projects as well.

 ## Commands

-#### `yarn start` or `npm start`
-Runs the app in development mode.
-Open <http://localhost:3000> to view it in the browser.

-The page will reload if you make edits.
-You will see build errors in the console and the browser.

 #### `yarn test` or `npm test`
 Runs the test watcher in interactive mode.